 The ecological movement within our Jesuit province finds expression in our different communities and apostolates, each adopting distinct forms of action.
 For two years now, several colleges have taken proactive measures.
 For instance, students from de Britto College cleaned the river around their campus as part of their school programme, and undertook planting activities in their natural laboratory.
 Sanata Dharma University sent 70 students to KPTT to learn about ecology and farming.
 In February, we ran a similar farming course for 55 students of a minor seminary run by the Jesuits.
 In April, Canisius College organised an excursion for 180 students to strengthen their environmental awareness.

 The Indonesian province has been forming a team to further promote the Universal Apostolic Preferences.
 In a recent meeting with our provincial, KPTT conveyed our intention to transition into an ecological pastoral centre instead of simply offering agriculture courses.
-We aspire to be an apostolate committed to promoting ecological awareness and agro-ecological practises, both within the province and the wider community.
+We aspire to be an apostolate committed to promoting ecological awareness and agro-ecological practices, both within the province and the wider community.